Attention Test - Inhibitory Control

 Cognitive training

-Repeated practice of inhibitory control tasks — including this test — produces modest but reliable improvements.
+Repeated practice of inhibitory control tasks - Including this test - Produces modest but reliable improvements.
 The most effective protocols interleave pro-saccade and anti-saccade trials unpredictably, forcing the DLPFC to actively maintain the task rule on every trial rather than developing a routine.
-Practice the attention test alongside this for complementary inhibitory training.
+Practice the Go/No-Go test alongside this for complementary inhibitory training.
+For the endurance side of attentional control, see attention span versus sustained attention.

 Protect your sleep